-- Loading Dose (IVIg) One loading dose of 0.4 g/kg in the first month of therapy (in addition to the maintenance dose) is permitted if the serum IgG level is <4 g/L. This dose is also available as subcutaneous immunoglobulin. - Disseminated Enterovirus Dose (IVIg) One dose of 2g/kg at any stage is permitted (in addition to the maintenance dose) in the management of disseminated enterovirus infection.
-A maintenance dose (i.e. 2g/kg) for chronic disseminated enterovirus infection can be requested through the Maintenance Dose.
-Please state 'treatment of chronic disseminated enterovirus infection' as the reason in the pop-up box.
+- Loading Dose (IVIg) One loading dose of 0.4 g/kg in the first month of therapy (in addition to the maintenance dose) is permitted if the serum IgG level is <4 g/L. This dose is also available as subcutaneous immunoglobulin. - Disseminated Enterovirus Dose (IVIg) One dose of 2 g/kg at any stage is permitted (in addition to the maintenance dose) in the management of disseminated enterovirus infection.